enyojs/enyo/README.md

 		helloTap: function() {
 			this.$.hello.addStyles("color: red");
 		}
-	}).write();
+	}).renderInto(document.body);

 Here we've given one of the components a name ('hello') and told it to send a 'helloTap' message when it's tapped (tap is basically the same as the DOM click event, but it works in both mouse and touch environments).
-The _$_ property is a hash that references all the sub-components (we don't store these references directly on _this_ to avoid name conflicts).
-Btw, notice there is no add/remove machinery to listen to this event, that's all taken care of.
+The '$' property is a hash that references all the sub-components (we don't store these references directly on _this_ to avoid name conflicts).
+Notice there is no add/remove machinery to listen to this event, that's all taken care of.

 The main point is that 'hello' and the 'hr', their references and behavior, are completely contained inside the outer control.
 Now, to re-use this, we need to make it a prototype.